Suhoy95/SNE-reports-2019-public/README.md

 ## Reaching the Quest over SSH

-Tries to set ip on the `eno1` (hardware part of the bridge) was unsucessfull.
+Tries to set IP on the `eno1` (hardware part of the bridge) was unsuccessful.
 Set IP to the bridge works:

 ![](images/reach-via-ssh.png)